nickpegg/photojawn/README.md

 photojawn init
 ```

-This will create a config file, some [jinja2](https://jinja.palletsprojects.com/en/latest/templates/)
+This will create a config file, some [Tera](https://keats.github.io/tera/docs/#templates) (similar
-HTML templates, and a CSS file.
-Edit them to your heart's content to make your
+to Jinja) HTML templates, and a CSS file.
+Edit them to your heart's content to make your photo
-photo album website purdy.
+album website purdy.

 ### Generating the site

-To generate the HTML files and various image sizes, inside your photo
+To generate the HTML files and various image sizes, inside your photo directory, run:
-directory, run:
 ```
 photojawn generate
 ```